valhuber/ApiLogicServer/api_logic_server_cli/docs/Admin-Tour.md

 * Multi-table - pages include related data:

       * Tab Sheets for related child data (Order Details List)
-      * Automatic joins for related parent data (Employee _Name_ - not just the Id)
+      * Automatic joins for related parent data (Product _Name_ - not just the Id)
-      * Page Transitions for related data (e.g., click Order Detail for detail page)
+      * Page Transitions for related data (e.g., on a Customer/Orders page, click an Order to see Order/OrderDetails)

 This page illustrates some of the key features: